Gaurav-Pande/gaurav-pande.github.io/about.md

 <hr>
 <div style="text-align:justify;"><span style="color:black; font-family:Georgia; font-size:1em;">

 Hi!
-I am Gaurav, I am a 2nd year Master's student in Computer Science (Specializing in Machine Learning) at <a href="http://www.cc.gatech.edu/">Georgia Tech</a>.
-I am primarily doing my course work.
-In past semesters I have worked on research problems in the domain of Natural Language Processing under Prof <a href="https://www.cc.gatech.edu/~dyang888/index.html">Diyi yang</a> and Prof <a href="http://chaozhang.org/">Chao Zhang</a>.
-For the summers of 2020, I'm working as a Machine Learning Intern in the Hands on Lab team at VMware.
+I am Gaurav, I am a recent <a href="https://gatech.meritpages.com/stories/Gaurav-Pande-Receives-Degree-from-Georgia-Tech-/47933228/">graduate</a> student in Computer Science (MSCS- Specializing in Machine Learning) from <a href="http://www.cc.gatech.edu/">Georgia Tech</a>.
+During my academic term I Primarily finished my course worka and worked on research problems in the domain of Natural Language Processing under Prof <a href="https://www.cc.gatech.edu/~dyang888/index.html">Diyi yang</a> and Prof <a href="http://chaozhang.org/">Chao Zhang</a>.
+Currently I am working as a Software Engineer - Machine Learning at Microsoft Azure platform, where I am focused on rebuilding self healing networks.
+For the summers of 2020, I worked as a Machine Learning Intern in the Hands on Lab team at VMware.

 <br>
 <br>